-CINCINNATI (AP) — A public memorial service has been set for former Ohio lawmaker William L. Mallory.
+CINCINNATI (AP) — A public memorial service is set for former Ohio lawmaker William L. Mallory on Sunday.

 Mallory was the state's first black House majority leader and longest-serving in its history.

-The service celebrating Mallory's life has been set for 10 a.m. on Dec.
-22 at the Cincinnati Museum Center.
+The service celebrating Mallory's life has been set for 10 a.m. at the iconic Cincinnati Museum Center.

 Mallory is survived by his wife and six grown children, who include former Cincinnati Mayor Mark Mallory and Hamilton County judges William Jr. and Dwane Mallory.